by Tom Bosschaert

 Nature has inherent value beyond its materiality and delivers services that can be self-maintaining, renewable, and effectively free.
 The processes in SiD force us to consider natural systems as potential engines of positive and efficient redevelopment.

 Thanks to SiD, we were able to identify the spirulina algae as a naturally derived product that could help solve a range of environmental, economic, and social challenges in a remote Australian town.
-It would have been challenging to bring this solution to the surface without the SiD process.

 Closed Loop Metabolisms